Home » Using Academic Integrity Resources

 The English as a Second Language Open Learning Centre (ESL OLC) helps students improve English language skills by offering support for reading, writing, speaking and writing essays in English.
 The experts within the ESL OLC support students in understanding their assignments, expanding their vocabulary, and learning English grammar.

-Students can use the ESL OLC booking system to book drop-on sessions, individual sessions, small group sessions, themed classes or to participate in the ESL Cafe
+Students can use the ESL OLC booking system to book drop-on sessions, individual sessions, small group sessions, themed classes or to participate in the ESL Cafe.

 Use this instructor checklist as a helpful guide to ensure that academic integrity is a core part of your courses.
 This resource ties together the academic integrity best practices provided on this page that you can implement to promote a learning environment that upholds academic integrity.

-Academic Integrity Checklist for Instructors (PDF version)
+Academic Integrity Checklist for Instructors (version PDF)